fcollman/MMSalesforceGsuite/README.md

 2. create these google groups owned by admin@ with groups.google.com

-volunteers@ (for all volunteers) ec@ (for members of executive council) board@ (for members of board) studentsXXXX@ (for all the years that you have) XXXXmentors@ (for all the years that you have) testprep-instructors@ (for volunteers in test prep) wct-instructors@ (for writing and critical thinking instructors) active@ (all active volunteers) senior-enrichment-instructors@ (for senior enrichment instructors) +any other groups you want to manage permissions based on, or want to email collectively)
+    volunteers@ (for all volunteers)
+    ec@ (for members of executive council)
+    board@ (for members of board)
+    studentsXXXX@ (for all the years that you have) XXXXmentors@ (for all the years that you have) testprep-instructors@ (for volunteers in test prep)
+    wct-instructors@ (for writing and critical thinking instructors) active@ (all active volunteers)
+    senior-enrichment-instructors@ (for senior enrichment instructors)
+    +any other groups you want to manage permissions based on, or want to email collectively)

 3. Setup a salesforce report that includes all the volunteers and students you want to have accounts.
-We setup our up as follows
+We set ours up as follows

 Filtered By:1 AND (2 OR 3)   Edit